gerda-meleschkin/slowlab/thermometer - fabchallenge #3/README_thermometer.md

 For the electronics we tried to reuse most of our parts.
 We used the kit we had from the beginning of the course for the basics like breadboard, adafruit feather, wires and for the LEDs we cut and reused some that we found in the FabLab.
 The speakers and amplifier were gifted to us from a car workshop and FabLab.
 Also the solar panels were borrowed from the FabLab.
 In this way we were sure to reuse and try to rescue as much of the electronics as we could and leave our design more responsible towards our environment.

-We started testing the temperature sensor with a breaboard so we connected ground (-) and voltage (+) to USB.
+//We started testing the temperature sensor with a breaboard so we connected ground (-) and voltage (+) to USB.
 The pin we used is A0.
-For the LED lights we used the NeonPixel strip.
+//For the LED lights we used the NeonPixel strip.
 We connected to ground (-), voltage (+) to usb and the pin A1.
-We realised this was the only pin that worked for some reason.
+We realised this was the only pin that worked for //some reason.
 We added a resistor in between the jumping wires of 330ohms.

 <p float="left">
   <img src="images/laser.jpg" width="330" />